-On Monday, 27 January, Kate invites participants to bring stones with stories behind them to Fabrica's main space.
+On Wednesday, 23 April, Kate invites participants to bring stones with stories behind them to Fabrica's main space.
 These stones will become part of a temporary ‘pop-up’ stone circle.
 Throughout the week, each story and stone will be catalogued, documented, and 3D-scanned, using methods inspired by their interest in archaeology.
 Through this process, Kate hopes to unearth shared narratives, process her "finds," and present them using the visual symbol of connection, ritual, and sacred space embodied by the stone circle.
 Additionally, they will create 3D models of each stone, enabling the collectively created stone circle to exist digitally within the online realm, preserving it for the future.
+More information and tickets available here.

 This residency represents a step toward embedding community engagement into Kate's creative practice long-term.
 It also allows them to explore making more space for connection, collective world-building, and synchronicity within their artistic process.